Alex-only/AlexMaxDemo_Android/README_EN.md

 ![img](img/image2_en.png)

-**Note**: If you use the aar method or directly use the source code method (without modifying the class name), please configure the following class name.
+**Note**: If you use the gradle、aar method or directly use the source code method (without modifying the class name), please configure the following class name.
 If the class name is modified, please configure the modified class name

 ```
 com.alex.AlexMaxRewardedVideoAdapter